TomV77/HLDNbot/README.md

 # Hyperliquid Delta-Neutral Trading Bot

-An automated Node JS trading bot that earns funding rate arbitrage on Hyperliquid by maintaining delta-neutral positions (SHORT PERP + LONG SPOT).
+An automated Node.js trading bot that earns funding rate arbitrage on Hyperliquid by maintaining delta-neutral positions (SHORT PERP + LONG SPOT).

 **💰 Support this project**:
 * Sign up to Hyperliquid with this [referral link](https://app.hyperliquid.xyz/join/FREQTRADE) or use code **FREQTRADE** for 10% fee reduction